Snoozie097/advent_of_code/README.md

 # advent_of_code
-This is a set of completed puzzles made for Advent Of Code 2023
+This is a set of completed puzzles made for Advent Of Code 2023.

+Each task is described in its folder.